 Funds from JFRE can be used as seed capital to attract further grants, but projects must be ready to commence within six months of the JFRE grant being awarded.

-If the project is security related, Philadelphia-based organizations must have completed a security review with one of the Jewish Federation’s SCN Security Officers Scott Kerns or Cortney Voorhees prior to the grant being issued.
+If the project is security related, Philadelphia-based organizations must have completed a security review with one of the Jewish Federation’s SCN Security Directors Scott Kerns or Cortney Voorhees prior to the grant being issued.
 JFRE will rely on the security review to determine eligibility.

 APPLICATIONS